 Most impacts on freshwater bodies are directly or indirectly related to the conversion of the adjacent vegetation to pasture or cropland (Vorosmarty et al., 2010).
 Croplands and pastures influence fish communities through multiple paths (Dala-Corte et al., 2016).
-Croplands cause increased siltation, nutrient input, increase the organic loading through fertilizers and homogenization of the stream substrate (Sutherland, Culp, & Benoy, 2012), and pastures also increase the dissolved organic matter into watercourses (Neill, Deegan, Thomas & Cerri, 2001).
-At the same time, local reduction in riparian vegetation cover reduces nutrient supply and the input of allochthonous material, increase autochthonous production and completely change the quality and quantity of available feeding resources (Bambi et al., 2023; Leal et al., 2023).
-Consequently, fish species often change their resource use in response to changes in resource availability (Prejs & Prejs, 1987) and poor environmental conditions (Alonso, Carvalho, Alves, Moreira, & Pompeu, 2019).
+Croplands cause increased siltation, nutrient input, increase the organic loading through fertilizers and homogenization of the stream substrate (Sutherland et al., 2012), and pastures also increase the dissolved organic matter into watercourses (Neill et al., 2001).
+At the same time, local reduction in riparian vegetation cover reduces nutrient supply and the input of allochthonous material, increases autochthonous production, and completely changes the quality and quantity of available feeding resources (Bambi et al., 2023; Leal et al., 2023).
+Consequently, fish species often change their resource use in response to changes in resource availability (Prejs & Prejs, 1987) and poor environmental conditions (Alonso et al., 2019).
 These modifications can increase niche overlap due to an expansion of generalist/opportunistic feeding strategy and a reduction in specialist species.
-Thus, the structure of the trophic network (Pimm, Lawton, & Cohen, 1991) should vary according to the degree of land-use change (Winemiller, 1990).
-In short, the integrity of riparian forest is crucial for the provision of food resources for aquatic communities and ecosystem changes are threatening their supply (Zeni & Casatti, 2014; Carvalho et al., 2019; Dolobela et al., 2022).
-To understand these impacts, it is essential to investigate the trophic relationships between communities (Lobón-Cerviá, Mazzoni, & Rezende, 2016), and how the drivers of local change (i.e., intensification of land use) affect these trophic relationships.
+Thus, the structure of the trophic network (Pimm et al., 1991) should vary according to the degree of land-use change (Winemiller, 1990).
+In short, the integrity of riparian forests is crucial for the provision of food resources for aquatic communities and ecosystem changes are threatening their supply (Zeni & Casatti, 2014; Carvalho et al., 2019; Dolobela et al., 2022).
+To understand these impacts, it is essential to investigate the trophic relationships between communities (Lobón-Cerviá et al., 2016), and how the drivers of local change (i.e., intensification of land use) affect these trophic relationships.
 Thus, understanding the variation of trophic structures at large scale and testing the generality of these predictions is important to build consistent knowledge of the effects of land-use on trophic networks.

 Here, we aim to assess the land use effects on the trophic networks structure of Neotropical stream fish.
 We addressed the following questions: (a) is the structure of fish trophic networks related to land-use changes? and (b) which of the major land-use classes (i.e., pasture or cropland) has the greater effect on the structure of fish trophic networks?
 We hypothesized that locations with high vegetation cover could increase the supply and diversity of food resources (e.g., terrestrial insects, terrestrial allochthonous resources) to streams, resulting in a high diversity of specialized fishes that form a network more modular than nested.
-Conversely, high land use values determine less specialized assemblages, more simplified (less number of links) and more nested trophic networks.
+Conversely, high land use values determine less specialized assemblages, more simplified (a smaller number of links), and more nested trophic networks.
 Our results will provide highlight the relevance of preserving natural vegetation along watercourses and its key contribution to the functioning of aquatic ecosystems.

 Materials and methods